scossu/lakesuperior/docs/fcrepo4_deltas.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 FCREPO4 relies on the ``/fcr:metadata`` identifier to retrieve RDF
 metadata about an LDP-NR.
-LAKEsuperior supports this as a legacy option,
+Lakesuperior supports this as a legacy option,
 but encourages the use of content negotiation to do the same while
 offering explicit endpoints for RDF and non-RDF content retrieval.